Radiated1cy/Evolved/README.md

 <center></center>
 <center>
-  This modpack gives you a more relaxed experience while adding more to the game.
+  This modpack gives you a more relaxed experience while giving the game a more unqiue feel.
 It is also optimized for lower end PCs!</center>

   #
 ### <center></center>